Our Review Process

 The pharmaceutical sector offers solutions for just about anything; from multiple over-the-counter remedies for a common cold to low demand orphan drugs created to treat conditions so rare that it affects just 1 in 2000 people.
 So it comes as no surprise that a rampant chronic condition like Type 2 Diabetes has a constantly growing number of medications under different categories to help manage high blood sugar levels.

 To understand how medications can help manage your Prediabetes or T2 Diabetes, you will need to understand the Pathophysiology of Diabetes - or in plain words - what causes Type 2 Diabetes?
+Also know about prediabetes diet.

 More often than not, developing Pre-diabetes or Type 2 Diabetes is typically due to lifestyle - related causes like Insulin resistance.
 Insulin resistance results from a combination of increased belly fat, physical inactivity, a diet high in processed carbs, reduced sleep, increasing age, and genetic predisposition, but is most commonly seen in individuals who are overweight or have a higher waist to height ratio.